-Gas permeable contact lenses are recommended for patients who suffer from dry eyes since the material they are made of enables enough oxygen to pass so that the eyes don’t dry out as quickly, keeping them comfortable.
+Gas permeable contact lenses are sometimes recommended for patients who suffer from dry eyes.
+Since the material they are made of enables enough oxygen to pass through them to the cornea, the eyes don’t dry out as quickly, keeping the eyes more comfortable.
 And even though they are not hard lenses, their rigidity also helps the cornea to maintain its shape while wearing them, which can help with some corneal abnormalities.

 Scleral contact lenses

-Scleral contact lenses have a much larger diameter than conventional contacts, but rather than making contact with the entire surface of the eye, they instead vault over the surface, leaving a gap between the front of the cornea and the back of the lens.
-Scleral lenses are a practical solution for addressing a number of issues which could make regular contact lenses impractical or impossible.
-The space creates enough room for corneal abnormalities such as those seen in keratoconus or patients with surgical scarring.
-It also acts as a reservoir for tear film, keeping it on the surface of the eyes for longer and eliminating the symptoms of dry eyes.
+Scleral contact lenses have a larger diameter than conventional contacts, but rather than sitting directly on the surface of the eye, they vault over the surface, leaving a gap between the cornea and the lens.
+Scleral lenses are a practical solution for addressing a number of issues which could make wearing regular contact lenses impractical or impossible.
+The space makes contact lens wear possible for patients who have corneal abnormalities such as keratoconus or have surgical scarring.
+It also acts as a reservoir for tear film, keeping it on the surface of the eyes for longer and improving the symptoms of dry eyes.

 Limbal fit contact lenses

 Limbal contact lenses are another type of specialty lens that falls between rigid gas permeable lenses and scleral varieties in terms of their diameter.
 Their larger overall diameter helps to increase their stability on the surface of your eyes.
 They also offer minimal interference with the eyelids, which helps to ensure comfort and clarity of your vision.